 Because several of the band variations aren’t suitable for a traditional sewn buttonhole, they offer an opportunity to incorporate unusual and creative closures.
 Our instruction book offers suggestions and instructions for several possibilities:

 - A frog or other tied knot closure, whether purchased or handmade, sits on top of the garment and spans the space between fronts, holding them together.

 - Ties can be positioned on the inside or outside of the garment and can be made from a fabric tube or with purchased trim, ribbon or cord.
 Make them long enough for a big bow or short enough to just knot.
 Add decorative beads and baubles to the ends of the ties for extra weight and emphasis.

 - Button loops can also be positioned inside where they barely show or on the outside of the jacket.
 They can be crafted to accommodate the tiniest of buttons or buttons too large for a sewn buttonhole.
 Loops may also be made from fabric tubes that repeat one of the fabrics in the jacket or with purchased trim, ribbon or cord.

 - Inseam buttonholes are another great option for buttons too large for a typical sewn buttonhole.
 The opening can sit discreetly in a band so its barely noticeable, or can be a very visible feature with contrasting fabric.
 Just remember to make the band itself wider than the hole needed to accommodate your buttons!

-We’ve included a few photos of these bands and closures here in the post, but you’ll find many more samples to inspire you in our photo gallery, so browse through it.
-Look also at the Rain or Shine variation samples as we frequently use loops or ties to close that center front.
-You’ll notice that we often combine Band Variations with Sleeve & Cuff Variations or Swing Variations to create unique combinations; these patterns are also now available as digital downloads from our website.
+We’ve included a few photos of these bands and closures here in the post, but you’ll find many more samples to inspire you in our photo gallery of TRJs, so browse through it.
+Look also at the Rain or Shine Variation samples as we frequently use loops or ties to close that center front.
+You’ll notice that we often combine Band Variations with Sleeve & Cuff Variations or Swing Variations to create unique combinations; these patterns are also available as digital downloads from our website.

 Happy Sewing, Carrie